clarencep/gg-deployer/README.md

             // Which branch to deploy(checkout).
             "branch": "master",

+            // as which user to run the deploy command "run_as": "www",

             // script to run after checkout/pull done, in store directory.
             "post_checkout_script": "echo This is post checkout script",